-Couple accused of faking baby’s birth, death in charity scam
+Couple accused of faking baby’s birth, death to scam gifts

 Authorities say there was no record of the baby’s birth or death.

-It could not be determined if the couple has a lawyer.
+A number could not be found for the couple, and it was not clear if they had a lawyer.

 Sign up for Daily Newsletters